 - Pursue involuntary commitment.
 California is one of the states that allows a parent or loved one to involuntarily commit an addicted loved one to a drug and alcohol rehab program.
 You can learn more about this option here.

 - Follow through with consequences and let go.
 This is probably the most difficult decision a parent or loved one can make.
 However, you can’t force someone to change, so there comes a point when the addict has to accept the addiction on their own terms.

 If your loved one is in denial about their addiction, it’s helpful to understand why.
 You may discover that your loved one has fears about drug rehab.
 Learning about addiction and the available treatment options can help you have a more open conversation with your loved one.

 For instance, many people are afraid to accept treatment because they don’t want to sit in rehab for 60-90 days.
-This can be a big turnoff for those who have jobs, families, and households to care for.
+This can be a big turnoff for those with jobs, families, and households to care for.
 In this case, an outpatient treatment program may be a better option.

 With outpatient drug rehab, clients can seek care on their own schedule.
-Usually, they start off attending treatment a few hours a day, most days of the week.
-These programs also make it easier to transition into everyday life, as the person will be doing this little by little every day.
+Usually, they start attending treatment a few hours a day, most days of the week.
+These programs also make it easier to transition into everyday life, as the person will do this little by little every day.

-If you can, it’s best to choose a holistic outpatient treatment program because it introduces a variety of techniques to help people avoid drugs and alcohol.
+If you can, it’s best to choose a holistic outpatient treatment program, because it introduces various techniques to help people avoid drugs and alcohol.
 For example, Awakenings Treatment Center offers art therapy, music therapy, neurofeedback, massage therapy, acupuncture, and others to help clients manage stress and prevent relapse.

-If you have a loved one who requires addiction treatment, contact Awakenings today.
+If you have a loved one who needs addiction treatment, contact us today.
 We can tell you about our different programs and how to address this conversation with your loved one.
-We also have a caring, compassionate admissions department that will be happy to speak with your loved one.
+We have a caring, compassionate admissions department that will be happy to speak with your loved one.